 The discovery is significant for plasmonics, a science known for finding innovative and efficient ways to control light at the practically invisible size of individual atoms — for optical computers, nanolasers, and other applications such as imprinting patterns into semiconductors.
 There are two advantages to plasmon polaritons.
 They’re a suitable proxy for altering light because of their slower speed than photons.
 Polariton waves are likewise extremely small; dozens of them can fit into the wavelength of a single photon.

 Electrons and photons combine to form polaritons, which have the best of both worlds.
 They’re small but nonetheless quantum, allowing for manipulation on ultra-fast time scales.
-You can send information in nanoscale circuits on ultrafast timescales as soon as you can control the speed and direction of polaritons.
 It’s one of the components that photon-based circuits are currently lacking.